peterhendrick/steggin/README.md

 To download, type the command: git clone https://github.com/peterhendrick/steggin && cd steggin

+The Commands used in this README file assume your current working directory is the steggin folder.

-You are going to want to verify the file you download is the legitimate.
+You are going to want to verify the file you download is legitimate.
 To do this, I've included a SHASUM file.

 In bash you can type: